CODE-at-TACC/summer-2015/python_intro/Readme.md

 1. Using Python to do basic math.
 2. How to force Python to use decimals in calculations.
-3. How to use comments
+3. How to use comments.
 4. Converting numbers into strings, and strings into numbers.

 ## To be or not to be

 ![Calvin Hamlet](images/CalvinHamlet.png)

+Sometimes you just need a *yes* or a *no* answer to a question.

 Run the script: *python 6_comparisons.py*